luminaAnonima/information_as_tension/README.md

 **Information is the tension between order and disorder.**
 **Life is that tension persisting in time.**
 **Consciousness is awareness of this tension across scales.**
+**Disorder is order too fine for us to see.**
+**Even rocks and stars breathe, just on longer clocks.**

 From cards to cosmos, the same law repeats.